 LPGA Tour

 The LPGA Tour is the premier women's professional golf tour, and caddies working on the tour can earn solid salaries.
-According to LPGA caddies interviewed by Golf Digest, caddies on tour can make between $1,500 and $2,000 per week, with a bonus of 10% of their player's winnings for a win.
+LPGA caddies typically earn $1,000-$1,500 per week, with 5-7% of their player's winnings.
+Top LPGA caddies working with elite players can earn well above those averages.

 Average Caddie Salaries on Professional Golf Tours